Alex-wcl/yet-another-storm-ui/README.md

  - Add Host perspective.
 Show slots and executors running on the host
  - Show topology config as two parts: the same with default ande different with default
- - Intergate topology components details into the same page
+ - Integrate topology components details into the same page
  - Show IP together with hostname

 ### Bugfix